openconfig/featureprofiles/feature/experimental/p4rt/otg_tests/traceroute_packetin_test/README.md

 Tests that traceroute with TTL=1 matched the VRF selection policy for encap.

-*   Send packets to DUT port-1 with TTL=1.
+*   Send packets to DUT port-1 with outer packet header TTL=1.
 The outer v4 header has the destination addresses 138.0.11.8. verify that packets with TTL=1 are received by the client.

-*   Verify that the packets have both ingress_singleton_port and egress_singleton_port metadata set. egress_singletone_port should have port 2 with weight 1, port 3 weight 3, and port 4 with weight 6.
+*   Verify that the punted packets have both ingress_port and target_egress_port metadata set.
+The distribution of packets should have target_egress_port set with port 2 10% of the time, port 3 30%, port 4 60%.

 ### Test-2

 Tests that traceroute with TTL=1 matched the VRF selection policy for default.

-*   Send packets to DUT port-1 with TTL=1.
+*   Send packets to DUT port-1 with outer packet TTL=1.
 The outer v4 header has the destination address 1.2.3.4.
 Verify that packets with TTL=1 are received by the client.
-*   Verify that the packets have both ingress_singleton_port and egress_singleton_port metadata set. egress_singleton_port should be dut port 8.
+*   Verify that the packets have both ingress_port and target_egress_port metadata set. target_egress_port should be dut port 8.

 ### Test-3 (TDB from here)